 Clarify whether you can get a Jordanian visa on arrival

-Most nationalities can get a visa on arrival for travelling to Jordan.
-However, you should check your government travel advice, or speak to your local Jordanian embassy before travelling.
+Most nationalities can get a visa on arrival for traveling to Jordan.
+However, you should check your government travel advice, or speak to your local Jordanian embassy before traveling.

 If you do need a visa, ensure that you have the proper entry documentation with you when transiting through airports and land borders.